Ex-boyfriend of slain Florida woman Cassie Carli indicted on federal kidnapping charges in Alabama - NewsBreak

 On Tuesday, a federal grand jury indicted Marcus Spanevelo on kidnapping charges, alleging that he “knowingly used a means, facility, and instrumentality of interstate and foreign commerce, including, but not limited to, a cellphone and a GMC motor vehicle, which offense resulted in the death of C.C.C.”

 Carli, who was the mother of Spanevelo’s 4-year-old daughter, had gone missing from her home in Florida on March 27.
 A week later, she was found dead.
-Spanevelo was later arrested that October.Mortimer Jordan High School bus driver killed in accident on campus in Jefferson County
+Spanevelo was later arrested that October.CPD arrest juvenile suspect with two fake guns in ‘a string of armed robberies’ on Victory Drive

 Spanevelo, 35, had been a suspect in Carli’s disappearance and death for nearly a year.
 However, both Florida and Alabama prosecutors could not draw a link between him and her death.
 Florida prosecutors had initially charged Spanevelo with tampering with evidence, giving false information concerning a missing persons investigation and destruction of evidence.
 Those charges were later dropped.